 There are definitely some misconceptions out there.
 Some people seem to think that New Adult simply means that you take a usual YA-type story, make your protagonist slightly older (say, college-aged) and add in some explicit sex.
 I would disagree with this assessment–I think there’s way more to it than that.
 I would say that, while YA is all about discovering “firsts” (first loves, first hurts, first self-discoveries), NA is more about that transition into adulthood–about finding your “adult” self as you separate from a childhood that was mostly “ruled” by adults.
 New Adult is about making your own way in the world–about taking those first steps into adulthood, discovering independence and self-sufficiency.

 I know, that’s kind of vague.
-There’s a more detailed definition HERE on the NA Alley blog–and I think this does a great job explaining what makes New Adult fiction so special.
+There’s a more detailed definition HERE on the NA Alley blog–and I think this does a great job explaining what makes New Adult novels so special.